Ladysnake/Cardinal-Components-API/README.md

 ```

 *Serverside load and unload is implemented for entities, block entities, chunks, worlds, and scoreboards.
-Clientside load and unload is only implemented for entities, block entities, and chunks.*
+Clientside load and unload is only implemented for entities, block entities, and chunks.
+This is an experimental feature,
+any feedback welcome.*

 The next step is to choose an identifier for your component, and to declare it as a custom property in your mod's metadata: